 Circle Christian School is a member of the Florida High School Athletic Association.
 Circle offers interscholastic competition at the elementary, middle and high school level.
 Varsity sports include basketball, bowling, cross-country, golf, soccer, swimming, tennis, and track and field.
-Circle won state championships in boys golf in 2007, 2008, 2014, state championship in girls golf in 2013, state championship in girls cross country and girls bowling in 2015.
+Circle won state championships in boys golf in 2007, 2008, 2014, and 2017 state championship in girls golf in 2013, state championship in girls cross country in 2015 and 2017, and girls bowling in 2015.
 In 2016, Circle also won a national championship in girls bowling

 Contact Info: firstname.lastname@example.org

 To represent the person of Jesus Christ and his character in a genuine manner in the spirit and arena of athletic competition.

 To provide students with the opportunity to discover and develop their physical skills through participation in structured and controlled athletic practices and competition.

 To develop athletes who are playing for the glory of God, with discipline and self-controlled attitudes, and with passion out of love for God, their coach, and their teammates.